aimenobaid/CSC120-FinalProject--groupfiles/README.md

         --> Volcanic eruption based on luck and trying to build a shelter in the wrong place **YES** --> In Player: **YES** // also hopefully should be working -Health below 10 kills you
-            -Hunger below 10 kills you
+            -Hunger above 100 kills you
-            -Thirst below 10 kills you
+            -Thirst above 100 kills you
             -Losing a fight decreases Health by 70 ish.
         --> Fixing the advance day and stats logic to be consistent. **YES** // also hopefully should be working -Advancing a day should decrease your hunger and thirst but increase your health.